RB Leipzig: 2006–2009: Negotiations with various clubs and founding

-A new established club would need teams and a playing right.
-If it did not acquire a playing right from another club, it would have to start playing in the lowest tier league, the Kreisklasse.
-The company searched for a club playing in the Oberliga, since 2008 the fifth tier in the German football league system and therefore no longer subject to the DFB licensing system.
-By proposal from Michael Kölmel, the company found SSV Markranstädt, a small club from a town thirteen kilometers west of Leipzig.
+A newly established club would need teams and a playing license.
+If it did not acquire a license from another club, it would have to start playing in the lowest tier league, the Kreisklasse.
+The company searched for a club playing in the Oberliga, since 2008 the fifth tier in the German football league system, and therefore not subject to the DFB licensing system.
+On the advice of media entrepreneur Michael Kölmel, the company was led to SSV Markranstädt, a small club from a town 13 kilometers west of Leipzig.
 The club was positively inclined to entering a partnership with a global company.
-Its chairman Holger Nussbaum wanted to secure the club's long term finances and designed a plan to engage Red Bull GmbH.
-Holger Nussbaum presented his plan to Michael Kölmel, who saw his chance and decided to join.
-Assisted by Michael Kölmel, Red Bull GmbH began negotiations with SSV Markranstädt.
-Only five weeks after the first contact, SSV Markranstädt had agreed to sell its playing right for the Oberliga to Red Bull GmbH.
-The cost has not been disclosed, but SSV Markranstädt is believed to have received a compensation of 350,000 euro.
+Its president, Holger Nussbaum, wanted to secure the club's long-term finances, and designed a plan to engage Red Bull GmbH.
+Holger Nussbaum presented his plan to Kölmel, who saw his chance and decided to join in the deal.
+Assisted by Kölmel, Red Bull GmbH began negotiations with SSV Markranstädt.
+Five weeks after the negotiations began, SSV Markranstädt had agreed to sell its licence for the Oberliga to Red Bull GmbH.
+The cost was not disclosed, but SSV Markranstädt is believed to have received a compensation of 350,000 euro.

 RasenBallsport Leipzig e.V. was founded on 19 May 2009.
 All seven founding members were either employees or agents of Red Bull GmbH.
 Andreas Sadlo was elected chairman, and Joachim Krug was hired as sporting director.
-Andreas Sadlo was a well known football player agent, working for the agency "Stars & Friends".
-In order to avoid future objections from the German Football Association (DFB), he resigned as player agent, before taking position as chairman.
+Andreas Sadlo, another founding member, was a well-known football player agent, working for the agency "Stars & Friends".
+In order to avoid future objections from the German Football Association (DFB), Sadlo resigned as player agent, before taking the position of chairman.
 The statutes of the DFB would not allow a player agent to be involved in the operating affairs of a club.
-Joachim Krug had earlier been employed as coach and manager by Rot Weiss Ahlen, which by that time was known as LR Ahlen and sponsored by cosmetics manufacturer LR International.
+Krug had earlier been employed as coach and manager by Rot Weiss Ahlen, at that time known as LR Ahlen and sponsored by cosmetics manufacturer LR International.

 RB Leipzig became the fifth football commitment in the Red Bull sporting portfolio, following FC Red Bull Salzburg in Austria, the New York Red Bulls in the United States, Red Bull Brasil in Brazil and Red Bull Ghana in Ghana.
 In contrast with previous clubs, RB Leipzig did not bear the corporate name.
-The statutes of the DFB would not permit the corporate name to be included in the club name.
-Instead, the club adopted the unusual name "RasenBallsport", literally meaning "Lawn Ball Sports".
-But through the use of the initials "RB", which corresponds to the initials of the company, the corporate identity could still be recognized.
+The statutes of the DFB would not permit a corporate name to be included in the club name.
+Instead, the club adopted the unusual name RasenBallsport, literally meaning "Lawn Ball Sports".
+By using the initials "RB", as in "Red Bull", the corporate identity could still be recognized.